rudymatela/udge/README.md

 Installing and Configuring
 --------------------------

+TODO: provide packages for Arch Linux and Ubuntu.

 First make sure you have all the [dependencies] installed.
 Then:

 1. run `make install` as `root`: